JoshLmao/Spotify4Unity/README.md

   <a href="#examples">Examples</a> •
   <a href="#donations">Donations</a>
 </p>

+**This repo is used to host the Wiki and any issues with my plugin.
+To access it, [download it on the Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/spotify4unity-ui-tools-spotify-authorization-129028)**

 Spotify4Unity is a plugin which helps you integrate Spotify connectivity into you Unity game/application easily, allowing users to use basic track control functionality to viewing their whole library.
 This plugin relies heavily on JohnnyCrazy's [SpotifyAPI-NET](https://github.com/JohnnyCrazy/SpotifyAPI-NET)